Southwest Chicken Chowder

 2013 – Gluten Free Living

-This is a very tasty and hearty chicken chowder with chick peas, black beans, corn, carrots, onions, leeks, potatoes and spinach.
-It’s seasoned with parsley, thyme and sage.
+Southwest Chicken Chowder is a terrific recipe.
+It’s especially delicious on cold fall or winter nights when you’re looking for something to heat you up a little bit. 🙂 It’s a very tasty and hearty chicken chowder with chick peas, pinto beans, corn, carrots, onions, leeks, red potatoes and spinach.
+It’s seasoned with parsley, thyme, cumin and sage.
 You can also add cilantro and jalapeno peppers if you desire.
 I call it southwestern because I added pinto beans and corn along with the garbanzo beans.

 Last week I tried out a delicious new soup recipe with chicken, chick peas, and potatoes, along with many other veggies.
 I made a few improvements but I wanted to make another batch with some significant differences–black or pinto beans and corn–yet, I didn’t want to add chili powder or a lot of hot spices because we were having small children for dinner who don’t like spicy food.
-Additionally, I’m not a huge cumin fan so I wanted a way to make a southwestern style soup or chowder without the typical seasonings that go into it.
 I also needed to make it dairy free due to food allergies from one of my guests.

 If you’re looking for a wonderful healthy, low calorie, gluten free and dairy free chowder recipe consider giving this one a try.
 I really enjoyed this chowder and I believe you will too, especially if you’re a fan of pinto bean s and garbanzo beans.